Xi Zuochi: Criticism

 Pei Songzhi cites Xi Zuochi repeatedly in his Annotated Records of the Three Kingdoms, even preferring his account of certain events over historically closer records.
+(Note: However, Pei also criticized Xi for deliberately downplaying the scale of Cao Mao's funeral due to his bias.)
 However, he also accuses Xi Zuochi of forging a letter from Wang Ling to his nephew Linghu Yu (令狐愚), basing his suspicions on the letter's style and language, as well as the fact that Xi Zuochi's work alone out of all his sources carried the text.
 In a separate account, Pei Songzhi cites an episode from Xi Zuochi's Records of the Elders of Xiangyang, about Xiangyang native Dong Hui assisting Fei Yi in a difficult diplomatic encounter with Sun Quan, and subsequently being appointed to the chancellery staff of Zhuge Liang and made grand administrator of Ba commandery.
 Pei Songzhi goes on to note that Xi Zuochi's own Annals of Han and Jin disagrees with this episode, and that Dong Hui's rapid promotion is incompatible with Chen Shou's base text remarking that Dong Hui held only a minor appointment.
 Pei Songzhi chides Xi Zuochi as something of an incautious scholar because of these discrepancies.